At Amnesty International UK, we believe that you have a right to privacy and we take defending that right very seriously.

 Amnesty International UK respects your right to privacy and your ability to choose how you hear from us.
 We do not sell your details to anyone.
 We do not make cold telephone calls to members of the public and we do not purchase information in order to do so.

-We will, except as indicated below, only share your details with third parties if you ask us to – for example, when you sign our petitions, or where we believe we are under a legal or regulatory duty to do so – for example, in a situation where we need to safeguard a vulnerable person.
+We will, except as indicated below, only share your details with third parties if you ask us to – for example, if you sign a campaign petition to an individual or group i.e. A Prime Minister or a government, we will seek to hand in the names of those who signed the petition to that individual or group.
+Another example would be where we believe we are under a legal or regulatory duty to do so – for example, in a situation where we need to safeguard a vulnerable person.

 We use external service providers to help us send you communications and provide you with our services.
 These providers may include payment providers, fundraising agencies, fulfilment houses, mailing houses, charitable lottery managers, mobile marketing providers and software platform providers.
 Where needed, we would give relevant persons within these service providers access to your personal information, but only after we have conducted the necessary checks.

 Everything an external service provider does is strictly governed by a contract.
 In addition, before we share any information with those service providers, we put in place a signed Data Processing Agreement which confirms that the personal information we provide will only be used for the purposes we specify and will be processed in line with data protection legislation.
 As part of this agreement, the provider needs to comply with strict security measures, including having a secure method for disposing of personal information when it is no longer needed and having a secure process for transferring personal information - for instance, by using encryption.